Chad Rubin has achieved a rare thing among marketplace sellers: a genuine, recognizable brand name that stands for something.

 If you build a brand, nobody can take that from you.
 It’s a living, breathing entity that has its own personality.

 It’s like the iPhone.
 When Apple came out with the iPhone, they only had a six month lead time till Samsung copied it and came out with a touch screen too.
 So then they had to come out with the iPhone 2 and then the iPhone 3 and now we’re at the iPhone 6.
-So I was always looking over my shoulder and now there’s people that have moved into this space but they’re not actually building their brand, they’re just privately labelling a few products they find off the shelf to try and see if they can make money on them.
-So there’s no repeat sales, they’re not a recognisable brand.
+So I was always looking over my shoulder and now there’s people that have moved into this space but they’re not actually building their brand, they’re just privately labeling a few products they find off the shelf to try and see if they can make money on them.
+So there’s no repeat sales, they’re not a recognizable brand.

 If you build a brand, nobody can take that from you.
 It’s a real actual living, breathing entity that has its own personality.
 So if you look at my website, crucialvacuum.com and you compare it to any vacuum storefront that’s out there today, the difference is like night and day.
 It’s about doing things differently and doing things uniquely and that’s the difference.
-A brand has a point of view that a generic or private labelled item doesn’t have.
+A brand has a point of view that a generic or private labeled item doesn’t have.

 Does having a brand translate into higher sales?
 When people compare your products with a generic version, does it make a difference?

 There’s a few things that I do as a brand.
 Number one is about 80% of my filters are washable and reusable, others don’t have that feature.
 We actually developed a technology that we apply to the filters so that they’re washable and reusable.
 The second one is free shipping.
 The third one is free returns.
-Returns are just a cost of doing business, not a profit centre.
+Returns are just a cost of doing business, not a profit center.

 Then we actually plant a tree for every 1,000 filters that we sell.
 There’s a certain uniqueness about our brand and our value proposition that we exhibit, and I think customers respect that.
 The way we’ve curated our content for our listings, for our own website, and everything else – that’s consistent with the brand.
 People do research, they don’t just buy just to buy.
 If you have a can of Coca Cola versus RC Cola, you’re always going to pick Coca Cola because it’s a brand.
 They have a really nice logo, they have a nice design, they’ve really thought carefully about their product.
 That is conveyed to the consumer, and that’s the difference.